-How often you shave depends on your desired facial hair appearance and the comfort of your skin.
-It is recommended that you only shave once every few days as it allows your skin to fully heal.
-Men who prefer smooth skin can shave daily but the proper steps must be taken.
+How often you shave depends on your desired facial hair appearance, genetics, and the comfort of your skin.
+You should only shave once every few days as it allows your skin to heal fully.
+Men who prefer smooth skin can shave daily, but the proper steps must be taken.

-Shaving once a week is ideal for those men whose facial hair grows thin or for those who prefer to have stubble.
-If you shave weekly with a multi-blade razor, clogging may occur.
-Therefore, consider using a single-blade razor or trimming your beard before shaving.
-Weekly shaving also saves considerably on your grooming expenses.
+- Moderate Stubble (Weekly): Shaving once a week is ideal for those men whose facial hair grows thin or those who prefer to have stubble.
+However, clogging may occur if you shave weekly with a multi-blade razor.
+Therefore, consider using a single-blade or open comb safety razor, as they are less likely to clog.
+Weekly Shaving also saves considerably on your grooming expenses.

-Shaving less than once a week will result in significant beard growth for most men.
-With this long between shaving, you may want to consider using a beard trimmer to maintain facial hair.
-Additionally, other products will be recommended to be worked into your facial hair such as a beard conditioner to prevent dryness.
+- Heavy Stubble to Full Beard (Greater than One Week): Shaving less than once a week will result in significant beard growth for most men.
+With this long between Shaving, you may want to consider using a beard trimmer to maintain facial hair.
+Additionally, other products will be recommended to be worked into your facial hair, such as a beard conditioner to prevent dryness.